ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 unless they are first invited to Longbourn; and I understand from Mrs.
 Gardiner, that my niece is very desirous of seeing you all before she leaves the South.
-She is well, and begs to be dutifully remembered to you and her mother.--Yours, etc.,
+She is well, and begs to be dutifully remembered to you and her mother. -- Yours, etc.,

 "E. GARDINER."

-Mr. Bennet and his daughters saw all the advantages of Wickham's removal from the ----shire as clearly as Mr. Gardiner could do.
+Mr. Bennet and his daughters saw all the advantages of Wickham's removal from the  --  -- shire as clearly as Mr. Gardiner could do.
 But Mrs. Bennet was not so well pleased with it.
 Lydia's being settled in the North, just when she had expected most pleasure and pride in her company, for she had by no means given up her plan of their residing in